 This would be an adorable outfit for a really warm or humid day when you’re not 100% sure if it’s going to rain or not.
-Layer a lightweight cardigan in melodramatic purple (this one is actually a light open weave, though it looks thick in the picture) over a fun romper or dress, then slip on a pair of waterproof jelly sandals.
-A messenger bag made of synthetic leather won't get water damaged, plus it'll keep your hands free in case you end up having to hold an umbrella.
+Layer a lightweight cardigan in melodramatic purple (this one is actually a light open weave, though it looks thick in the picture) over a fun romper or dress, then slip on a pair of waterproof slides.
+A patterned crossbody bag made of synthetic leather won’t get water damaged, plus it’ll keep your hands free in case you end up having to hold an umbrella.

 What did you think?